chromium/chromium/tools/metrics/histograms/README.md

 There are two ways in which components may be associated with a histogram.
 The first and recommended way is to add a tag to a histogram or histogram suffix, e.g. <component>UI&gt;Shell</component>.
 The second way is to specify an OWNERS file as a secondary owner for a histogram.
-If the OWNERS file contains a component, then the component is associated with the histogram.
-If the specified OWNERS file doesn't have a component, but an OWNERS file in a parent directory does, then the parent directory's component is used.
+If the OWNERS file has an adjacent DIR_METADATA file that contains a component, then that component is associated with the histogram.
+If there isn't a parallel DIR_METADATA file with such a component, but a parent directory has one, then the parent directory's component is used.

 ### Cleaning Up Histogram Entries